MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 3. Select the **Start Recording** button (or press **Windows logo key ![Windows logo key.](media/windows-logo-key.png "Windows logo key") + Alt + R**).

-   A small recording menu will appear that shows that the recording is in progress.
+   A small recording menu appears that shows that the recording is in progress.

    ![Screenshot showing the recording menu.](media/recording.PNG "Recording")

 4. To stop recording, select **Stop Recording**.

-   The video of the recording will appear in your **Videos/Captures** folder.
+   The video of the recording appears in your **Videos/Captures** folder.

 [Learn more about the Windows Game Bar](https://support.xbox.com/xbox-on-windows/social/record-game-clips-game-bar-windows-10).